SkylineCommunications/dataminer-docs/connector-help/connector_help/Cavena_DVB_PID.md

 The **Cavena DVB** is a subtitling system for TV channels.

-The **Cavena DVB PID** driver can be used to monitor Cavena DVB products.
+The **Cavena DVB PID** connector can be used to monitor Cavena DVB products.

 ## About